gvwilson/thirdbit/src/fiction/in-heck/index.md

 we will use it only for defensive purposes."

 "Says *you*,"
-Miz Tumbly said just loudly enough to be heard.
+Miz Nabbles said just loudly enough to be heard.

 Mayor Lupus scowled.
 "Would have been neighborly to let us know you had that."